weibeld/RPC-Client-Heroku/README.md

 And then the process is started again, and the above repeats.

-This is not actually a crash, but it's because our RPC client terminates (on purpose) as soon as it receives a response from the server.
+This is not actually a crash, but it's because our client terminates (on purpose) as soon as it receives a response from the server.

 Heroku processes are actually not intended to terminate while the dyno is running.
-Instead, they are supposed to run as long as the dyno is running (like the [RPC server](https://github.com/weibeld/RPC-Server-Heroku)).
+Instead, they are supposed to run as long as the dyno is running.

-Thus, when our RPC client process terminates, Heroku interprets this as a crash (even if the exit status is 0), and it applies its [dyno crash restart policy](https://devcenter.heroku.com/articles/dynos#dyno-crash-restart-policy).
+Thus, when our client process terminates, Heroku interprets this as a crash (even if the exit status is 0), and it applies its [dyno crash restart policy](https://devcenter.heroku.com/articles/dynos#dyno-crash-restart-policy).

 With this policy, after the first "crash", the process is restarted immediately one more time.
 Then, if the process terminates again, it is repeatedly restarted after a certain amount of offset time.

-This explains the behaviour that you see in the logs, if you deploy the RPC client with `git push heroku master`.
+This explains the behaviour that you see in the logs, if you deploy the client with `git push heroku master`.

-If you start the RPC client on a one-off dyno (as explained above), there are no such "crashes".
+If you start the client on a one-off dyno (as explained above), there are no such "crashes".
 This is because the one-off dyno just terminates when the process with which it was started terminates.

-This is actually our desired behaviour.
-Thus, you should start the client on a one-off dyno with `heroku run "java -jar build/libs/rpc-client-all.jar"` whenever no rebuild is necessary (i.e. if you made no changes to the application).

-Note that this is just a toy example, and terminating the client process after each request is the easiest way to manually fire requests from the client.
-In a real-world application, the client would also be long-running, and thus the above wouldn't be an issue.
+Note that in a real-world application the client would also be a non-terminating application, and thus the above wouldn't be an issue.

 ### Monitor